I. Context & Subject Matter

 "As writers and readers, as sinners and citizens, our realism and our aesthetic sense make us wary of crediting the positive note.
 The very gunfire braces us and the atrocious confers a worth upon the effort which it calls forth to confront it.
 We are rightly in awe of the torsions in the poetry of Paul Celan and rightly enamoured of the suspiring voice in Samuel Beckett because these are evidence that art can rise to the occasion and somehow be the corollary of Celan's stricken destiny as Holocaust survivor and Beckett's demure heroism as a member of the French Resistance.
 Likewise, we are rightly suspicious of that which gives too much consolation in these circumstances; the very extremity of our late twentieth century knowledge puts much of our cultural heritage to an extreme test.
 Only the very stupid or the very deprived can any longer help knowing that the documents of civilization have been written in blood and tears, blood and tears no less real for being very remote.
 And when this intellectual predisposition co-exists with the actualities of Ulster and Israel and Bosnia and Rwanda and a host of other wounded spots on the face of the earth, the inclination is not only not to credit human nature with much constructive potential but not to credit anything too positive in the work of art.
 Seamus Heaney - also an Irish Poet.

-Yeats acknowledges that much of history can be transformed into legend or myth.
+Yeats acknowledges that much of history can be transformed by blood sacrifice into noble legend or myth.

 Structure: linear, circular, episodic, flash backs, climatic.
 Images: (visual, auditory, olfactory, tactile, ,gustatory) figures of speech: similes, metaphors, personification, analogy, synecdoche, contrast, antithesis, unity, irony, Allusions, etc